Bibliome/alvisnlp/docs/unused/Element-classifier-recipes.md

 | `nominal`          | string              |

-If a nominal value evaluates to a string different from all declared possible values then AlvisNLP/ML will issue an error.
+If a nominal value evaluates to a string different from all declared possible values then AlvisNLP will issue an error.

 <a name="Attribute-Examples-1" />